daniel-melanson/cs326-final-pi/README.md

 ## TODO

-- [x] Root README.md
-  - Overview and how sections
-- [x] Fix authentication
-  - Anthony said it is broken
-- [x] Fix UI for availability
-- [x] Add logged in user to navbar
-  - A
-- [x] Add logout button to navbar
-  - A
-- [x] Redirect book link to login if not logged in
-  - A
-- [x] Remove search bar from navbar
-- [x] Availability endpoint for getting free times
-  - Daniel is working on using the availability branch
-- [x] CRUD endpoints for user created events
-  - Anthony is working on using the reservation-api branch
 - [ ] Test crud endpoints
   - D
-- [x] Scrape all events up until the 31st of December
   - A
   - So database is populated for grading
   - Drop old ones